Headache & Pain

 After treatable causes have been investigated and managed, symptomatic treatment of vertical gaze limitations can be considered.
 Progressive lenses or bifocals are of limited utility in patients who cannot move their eyes to use the appropriate part of the lens.
 They may find single-vision glasses for different tasks to be more effective.
 Some patients with limited downgaze complain of trouble reading.
 This can be helped with base-down prisms in both lenses of their reading glasses.
 Another strategy is to use a music stand or other device to place the reading material in primary gaze.
 Upgaze limitation rarely requires symptomatic treatment.
 Unilateral prisms can help eliminate diplopia in those with asymmetric ocular alignment if there is an associated skew deviation or third nerve palsy.

-Studies have shown that Miglustat (Zavesca®) therapy was associated with a stabilization of neurological manifestations in most patients in Niemann-Pick disease type C (69).
-Eye movement recordings have been used as a component of the monitoring of efficacy of treatment (71; 81).
-Animal models studies have shown that HPβCD appears to reduce cholesterol and lipid accumulation in the CNS and prolongs survival times in Niemann-Pick disease type C (72; 95).
-A phase 1/2 trial with intrathecal administration HPβCD has been completed (65), and a phase 2b/3 is current active but not recruiting.
-No results have been published from this trial.
+Studies have shown that Miglustat (Zavesca®) therapy was associated with a stabilization of neurologic manifestations in most patients with Niemann-Pick disease type C (71).
+Eye movement recordings have been used as a component of the monitoring of efficacy of treatment (73; 84).
+Animal models studies have shown that HPβCD appears to reduce cholesterol and lipid accumulation in the CNS and prolongs survival times in Niemann-Pick disease type C (74; 98).
+A phase 1/2 trial with intrathecal administration of HP-beta-CD has been completed (67).

 These are dependent on the underlying etiology.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.

 Dr. Liu of University of California, Davis has no relevant financial relationships to disclose.See Profile